-Frary Peak Trail is a 6.2 mile lightly trafficked out and back trail located near Syracuse, UT that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until September.
+Frary Peak Trail is a 6.3 mile lightly trafficked out and back trail located near Syracuse, Utah that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking and trail running and is best used from April until September.

 Lots of variety, great views and very immersive!